Israeli army announces killing of Hezbollah chief Hassan Nasrallah

 Stay up to date with the latest news.
 Follow KT on WhatsApp Channels.

-A source close to Lebanon's Hezbollah group said on Saturday contact with Nasrallah had been lost since Friday evening.
+A source close to Lebanon's Hezbollah group said contact with Nasrallah had been lost since Friday evening.

 "Contact with Sayyed Hassan Nasrallah has been lost since Friday evening," said the source, requesting anonymity to discuss sensitive matters.
 He did not confirm whether Nasrallah had been killed.